scil/LaravelFly/readme.md

 ### 2. [laravel-s](https://github.com/hhxsv5/laravel-s)

+Many great features!

+About data pollution?
 Same technique and problems as laravel-swoole.
 And neither support coroutine jumping (from one request to another request).

 ## Todo About Improvement